 If you notice the nail polish has worn off over time, you can apply another thin coat.

 If you’ve noticed any areas of your purse that have become lighter with wear and tear, you can apply our cork coloring cream.
 We recommend applying the recoloring agent once in a while to preserve the color of your purse and to enhance the overall look of the bag.
 For our black convertible handbags, you can also use a black shoe polish, but make sure to let it dry for 24 hours afterwards.
 After it’s dry, wipe your bobobark or bebebark with a clean dry cloth before wearing it again to make sure it’s free of any leftover residue.

 Store Your Purse Upright

 After a long day, it can be tempting to throw your purse by the door and forget about it.
 However, it’s important to always store your bobobark upright with the clamshell clasp closed.
 The good news is that it only takes a second to make sure your bobobark is sitting upright and closed.
 This will help preserve the integrity and shape of your purse over time.

 Ensure you clean and moisturize your cork purse regularly to keep it supple and free of stains.
 If you use your cork handbag every day, we recommend cleaning your handbag around twice per month.
 Clean your cork purse more frequently if it becomes visibly dirty.

 It’s extremely important to keep the cork material moisturized, especially after cleaning it.
-So if you’ve noticed your bobobark is drying out, apply more leather cream.
+So if you’ve noticed your bobobark is drying out, apply more moisturizing cork conditioner.